Michele0303/tiktok-live-recorder/README.md

 Retrieve the session id as described <a href="https://github.com/Michele0303/tiktok-live-recorder/blob/main/docs/GUIDE.md#how-to-set-cookies">here</a>.

 ### Configuration volume
 Configuration files are stored in `/config` by default.
-Mount a volume using `-v ./config:/config` to provide the <a href="https://github.com/Michele0303/tiktok-live-recorder/blob/main/docs/GUIDE.md#how-to-set-cookies">cookies.json</a> as a file.
+Mount a volume using `-v ./config:/config` to provide configuration files.

 ## Guide